Abul Hossain Khan

-Abul Hossain Khan is a Bangladesh Nationalist Party politician and a former member of parliament for Barisal-6.
+Abul Hossain Khan is a Bangladesh Nationalist Party politician and current member of parliament for Barisal-6.
 He is a member of national executive committee BNP.
 And convener of Barishal zila BNP.

+In academic life,he was a student of The University of Dhaka where the initial part of his political life was started as an emerging student leader.

 Career

 Khan was elected to parliament from Barisal-6 as a Bangladesh Nationalist Party candidate in 2001.

 As of 2018, he is president of the Bakerganj Upazila unit of the BNP.